carmandomx/compression/README.md

         Challenge: Encrypt the file <-- Work for this one!!!
         Compress the file
-        Return the compressed file in the response
-    The root path (/) must serve a HTMLfile containing a form capable of uploading the file for compression to the endpoint /upload
+        Return the compressed file in the response (done)The root path (/) must serve a HTMLfile containing a form capable of uploading the file for compression to the endpoint /upload
     The compressed file must try to download via the browser.
-    All of this must work locally not over the internet No express allowed
+    All of this must work locally not over the internet (done) No express allowed